connectthefuture/diginet/readme.md

 wrapper around `diginet.send` which takes an original packet and a response packet, and sets the `source`, `destination`, `player`, and `in_reply_to` fields on the response, and sends it.

+## License

+Copyright © 2015 Phil Hagelberg and contributors.

+This program is free software; you can redistribute it and/or modify it under the terms of the GNU Lesser General Public License as published by the Free Software Foundation; either version 2.1 of the License, or (at your option) any later version.

+This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the GNU Lesser General Public License (in the file COPYING) for more details.